ASEAN Foundation Multimedia Presentation

 Enhancing Interaction among Various ASEAN Stakeholders

-Developing Human Resourced and Building Capacity
+Developing Human Resources and Capacity Building

 Addressing Socio-Economic Disparities and Alleviating Poverty